rodneyshupe/Cookbook/Recipes/SoupsAndStews/KoreanArmyBaseStew.rst

 - 110 g instant ramen noodles
 - 50 g Korean rice cakes for soup (soaked in cold water for 15 mins if it was frozen)
 - 4 cups stock (see note)
-- 30 g green onion (thinly &amp; diagonally sliced)
+- 30 g green onion (thinly & diagonally sliced)
 - 1 to 2 american cheese slice

 Directions